 Throughout this guide, we have covered how your rotation evolves.
 Now we gonna cover the little things that can make people give you commendations (hopefully, don’t chase me if they didn’t!).

-1– a Bard’s tricks lie in his songs.
+1– a Bard’s tricks lie in his support.
 Always keep an eye on your party member’s bars and act accordingly, remember that your are SUPPORT before you are a DPS.
-Easy way to know if you need to use a song or not is to put a mental threshold on their bars, for example:
+Easy way to know if you need to use a refresh or not is to put a mental threshold on their bars, for example:

--If the healer’s mana gets lower than 50%, start using Mage’s Balad.
+-If the healer’s mana gets lower than 50%, start using Refresh.

--If the dps’s TP gets lower than 30% aka around 300, start using Army’s Paeon.
+-If the dps’s TP gets lower than 30% aka around 300, start using Tactician.

--when the tank is pulling and no songs are needed (usually) and you have magic classes in your party, use Foe’s Requiem.
-It will really help them.
+-when the tank is pulling and no support are needed (usually) use Foe’s Requiem.
+It will really help.

--Once the battle is over, instantly use Swiftsong.
+-Once the battle is over, instantly use Peloton.
 It increases the speed of everyone around you and can make running from one area to another less tedious.

 3– An often underrated tool the bard has is “Warden’s Paean”.
 This is a very simple skill that prevents the target (either you or other party members) from being inflicted with the next debuff within 30 secs.
 An example: